farisznafis/bangkit-financify/README.md

    pip install -r requirements.txt
    ```

+## Install the Application
+1. Download the APK here [https://drive.google.com/drive/folders/1D44SDDfidnkOILcNexFP3__9mw3odlQX?usp=drive_link]
+2. Provide permissions to perform installation applications from outside parties.
+3. Install the application by pressing the install button that appears.

 ## Closing Statement
 With these steps completed, you should be all set to use the Financify ML Prediction Model for Inflation Prediction tasks.
 If you have any questions or encounter issues, feel free to reach us out for assistance.